mmhaashir/CartPole-Problem-Solver-with-Q-Learning/README.md

 ## Contributing <a  name="contr"></a>

 Contributions to this project are welcome.
 If you have suggestions or improvements, please open an issue or submit a pull request.

+## Conclusion <a name="conc"></a>

+In this project, we tackled the classic CartPole problem using Q-learning, a fundamental reinforcement learning technique.
+The primary goal was to develop an agent capable of balancing a pole on a moving cart by learning optimal actions over multiple episodes.

+In conclusion, this CartPole problem solver showcases the potential of reinforcement learning techniques in solving challenging control problems.
+Whether you're a beginner exploring reinforcement learning or an experienced practitioner looking for a practical example, we hope this project proves to be insightful and useful.
+Happy coding and happy learning!